isaacmichael/vehicle_sales_inventory/README.md

 * To test, run "rails test" or to start the server, run "rails server"
 * a webpage should appear saying "RAILS"
 * from there you can use the webpage or postman to create requests e.g (http:localhost:3000/vehicle_sales) to get the first 20 results
+# TESTING IN LOCAL
+* There are a few tests, assuming the you have ther server stopped, you can run these with "rails test"

 # RUNNING WITH DOCKER